Walter Page: Career

 After his second stint with the Moten band, Page moved to St. Louis to play with the Jeter-Pillars band.
 Following the death of Moten in 1935, however, Basie took over the former Moten Band, which Page rejoined.
 Page stayed with the Count Basie Orchestra from 1935 to 1942, an integral part of what came to be called the "All-American Rhythm Section.
-Together with drummer Jo Jones, guitarist Freddie Green, and pianist Basie, the rhythm section pioneered the "Basie Sound", a style in which Page, as bass player, clearly established the beat, allowing his band mates to provide accompaniment more freely.
+Together with drummer Jo Jones, guitarist Freddie Green, and pianist Basie, the rhythm section pioneered the "Basie Sound", a style in which Page, as bass player, clearly established the beat, allowing his bandmates to provide accompaniment more freely.
 Until this point, the rhythm of a jazz band was traditionally felt in the pianist's left hand and the kick of the bass drum on all four beats.

 After his first departure from the Count Basie Orchestra, Page worked with various small groups around Kansas City.
 He returned to the Basie Band in 1946 for three more years.
 "Big 'Un just decided that he was ready to come back", recalled Basie.
 After his second stint with Basie, Page worked primarily as a freelancer until his life was cut short in 1957.
-The artists he worked with in the later portion of his career included former band mate and trumpeter Page, Jimmy McPartland, Eddie Condon, Ruby Braff, Roy Eldridge, Vic Dickenson, Buck Clayton, Rushing, and others, including many Basie alumni.
+The artists he worked with in the later portion of his career included former bandmate and trumpeter Page, Jimmy McPartland, Eddie Condon, Ruby Braff, Roy Eldridge, Vic Dickenson, Buck Clayton, Rushing, and others, including many Basie alumni.